November 11, 2020 |0 min read

 Believe it or not, your cat’s potty breaks can tell you a lot about their overall health.
 As you’re cleaning the litter box, you can examine their stools, urine production, and urine frequency to get a good gauge on whether or not something is wrong or if everything is just business as usual.
 With a health monitoring litter, this can make the guessing game that much easier when trying to identify if something is wrong.

-One of the things you can quickly determine when looking at your cat’s urinary behaviors is whether or not they have a urinary tract infection or UTI.
-Let’s look at what a cat UTI is, the symptoms to watch out for, what you should do if you suspect your cat has a UTI, as well as some home remedies that can help.
+One of the things you can quickly determine when looking at your cat's urinary behaviors is whether or not they have a urinary tract infection or UTI.
+Don't know what to give a cat for UTI?
+If you think your cat has a urinary tract issue, this article is here to help.
+Let's look at what a cat UTI is, the symptoms to watch out for, what you should do if you suspect your cat has a UTI, as well as some home remedies that can help.

 What is a Cat UTI?